18 Ways to Celebrate Transgender Day of Visibility This Year

 5. Many transgender folks use TDOV to share photos, videos, and celebratory posts online to raise awareness and increase visibility surrounding trans people and their experiences.

-While it’s important to learn more about and uplift the experiences of transgender and non-binary folks every single day, it’s helpful to have somewhere to start.
-We’ve created a guide on how to celebrate Transgender Day of Visibility this year.
+While it’s important to learn more about and uplift the experiences of transgender and non-binary people every single day, it’s helpful to have somewhere to start.

 By the way, some of the links in this article (like books!) are affiliate links, which means if you make a purchase after clicking a link, we may earn a commission at no extra cost to you.
 Thank you!

-Activities To Celebrate International Transgender Day of Visibility
+Activities To Celebrate Transgender Day of Visibility

 Learn